 Revised data submission dates are:

-1. Global Metaproteome laboratory datasets by December 1st of 2020
+1. Global Metaproteome laboratory datasets by December 1, 2020

 2. Targeted Metaproteome laboratory dataset to be determined (contact us if interested in participating and if we have sufficient participation we will plan a date)

 Results will be tabulated anonymized and shared with participants in early 2021 by email and as an initial virtual meeting and discussion.
-A meeting will be hosted in spring of 2021 (in person if possible, if not virtual) to further discuss the results and prepare a manuscript/report on the findings.
+A meeting will be hosted in 2021 to further discuss the results and prepare a manuscript/report on the findings.

 Two McLane pump samplers with two Mini-MULVS sampler heads clamped together and deployed on BATS expedition 348 on June 16th 2018 aboard the R/V Atlantic Explorer.